Silverman-Lab/mutt/README.md

 - `proportions` real-valued valued count matrix (not data.frame) that is (N x D) and has row and column names which are sampleIDs and sequenceIDs (e.g., taxaIDs) respectively.
 Should contain a column key with sampleIDs linking to counts, scale, and metadata.
 - `scale` positive-valued matrix likely of dimension N x 1 but other formats may need to be allowed due to mean and sd or multiple techniques measuring total scale.
 Should contain a column key with sampleIDs linking to counts, proportions, and metadata.
 - `metadata` (optional but often required) N x Q data.frame.
 Should contain a column key with sampleIDs linking to counts and proportions.
 - `tax` (optional) D x ?, character-valued data.frame with sequenceIDs as rownames and each column labeled in a meaningful way.
 For microbiome data these labels should be limited to c("Kingdom", "Phylum", "Class", "Order", "Genus", "Species", "Strain").
-"Taxa" is the lowest identified taxonomy classified specified by prefix and then the classified taxa, if unclassified by lowest taxonomy resolution then prefixed with uc_ and then taxonomic level prefix ex. for phylum: uc_p_[taxa classification name] "Sequence" column links sequenceIDs (ASV, OTUs, classified taxa) to the actual raw sequence (e.g., the 16S sequence of a particular taxon).
+"Taxa" is the lowest identified taxonomy classified specified by prefix and then the classified taxa, if unclassified by lowest taxonomy resolution then prefixed with uc_ and then taxonomic level prefix ex. for phylum: uc_p_[taxa classification name] "Sequence" column should additionally be the tax rownames and links sequenceIDs (ASV, OTUs, classified taxa) to the actual raw sequence (e.g., the 16S sequence of a particular taxon).
 - `phylo` (optional) phylogenetic tree stored in reasonable format (let me know if any repos have phylogenetic trees in them and I will figure out a good standard format)

 ```r